Some links in this post may be affiliate links

 Ficus benghalensis 'Audrey' is native to the Indian Subcontinent in India, Sri Lanka and Pakistan where it grows as an epiphyte on trees but ends up suffocating its host hence the common name, 'Strangler Fig'.

-Ficus benghalensis 'Audrey' does well in bright light with some morning or late afternoon sunlight, warm and humid conditions and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.
+Ficus benghalensis 'Audrey' performs best in bright light with 4-6 hours of morning or late afternoon sunshine, average warmth of 16-260C, moderate humidity of 50-55% and moderately moist, rich, well-drained, all purpose soil coupled with monthly feeding during the growing season.

 Bengal Fig requires regular pruning to keep it neat, reduce pests and diseases and also encourage a bushy growth.
 Repotting is only needed when it becomes pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.